US rolls out tech export controls to curb repression

 China, which was not invited to the virtual summit and has been heavily criticised for its human rights record, accused the US of advancing its hegemony in the name of democracy by stoking division and confrontation.

-Chinese Foreign Ministry spokesman Wang Wenbin told a daily news briefing in Beijing on Friday that the US was trying to divide the world into "democratic" and "undemocratic" camps by its own standard.
+Chinese Foreign Ministry spokesman Wang Wenbin told a daily news briefing in Beijing yesterday that the US was trying to divide the world into "democratic" and "undemocratic" camps by its own standard.

 The US, Canada and Denmark are also launching a Surveillance Principles Initiative to lay out how governments should use surveillance technology in a manner consistent with the Universal Declaration of Human Rights and the rule of law, said Ms Power.
 This will lay out guidelines for, among other things, how to adequately protect user data, she added.